Excellent, skillful. Attention to detail is amazing, skilful negotiator and very calm and measured.”

 Notable cases:

-Nathan is acting in a group action for a number of military personal who suffered long term psychiatric symptoms after negligently being prescribed the anti-malarial drug Lariam whilst on active duty.
-Major issues exist regarding medical causation, namely whether Lariam is capable of altering the brain sufficiently to result in long term psychiatric damage.
-The chemistry and medicine involved in assessing causation is highly complex, and each party has four experts on medical causation including US neurotoxicologists.
-The case is of interest to anyone who has been prescribed Larium (mefloquine) for travel to tropical countries.
+This was a group action in which Nathan acted for a number of military personal who suffered long term psychiatric symptoms after negligently being prescribed the anti-malarial drug Lariam whilst on active duty.
+He was instructed by Irwin Mitchell and led Will Young from OTC.
+Medical causation was complex, namely whether Lariam is capable of altering the brain sufficiently to result in long term psychiatric damage.
+The case was resolved prior to trial.

 • FDS (by his litigation friend, JHG) v (1) Oxford University Hospitals NHS Trust, and (2) Dr Elizabeth Dawson [2021] EWHC 1550 (QB)

-Nathan is acting for a claimant (instructed by Stewarts) who suffered a catastrophic stroke as a result of negligent prescription of Clopidogrel by the defendants.
+Nathan acted for a claimant (instructed by Stewarts) who suffered a catastrophic stroke as a result of negligent prescription of Clopidogrel by the defendants.
 A settlement of liability was made with D1 at mediation, and the balance of the claim pursued against D2, who then alleged abuse of process, accord and satisfaction and other technical legal principles.
 The court made an important ruling on multi-party claims of this nature.
 Appeal to the Court of Appeal has been compromised.
-The claim is now at a stage where the quantum is being determined, with the claim likely to be in excess of £12 million with care costs running at over £500,000 per annum.
+Quantum against D1 was finally resolved (after lengthy negotiations) in the sum of c.£10 million with a complex indemnity ensuring a minimum level of care funding in circumstances where the NHS was funding part of the care.

 • Hofer v The Bermuda Hospitals Board

-Acting for claimant, a German national, who sustained tetraplegia when detained (whilst on holiday) by mental health services in Bermuda.
+Nathan acted for claimant, a German national, who sustained tetraplegia when detained (whilst on holiday) by mental health services in Bermuda.
 The Hospital sought permission to appeal to the Privy Council in relation to a strike out application.
-I drafted the documents which were adopted by the Privy Council in refusing permission.
+Nathan drafted the documents which were adopted by the Privy Council in refusing permission

 Directory Quotes